Sport is part of Manchester’s DNA. It’s a big feature of the city’s history, character and economy. And it’s a big part of Manchester Met too.

 By the time you graduate, you’ll be ready for roles in a variety of sport business and management, policy and governance specialisms - in the public and private sectors, both in the UK and beyond.

-A good UK honours degree (minimum 2:2), or international equivalent, in a related subject.
+A good UK honours degree (minimum 2:2), or international equivalent, in any subject.

 Overseas applicants will require IELTS with an overall score of 6.5 with no less than 5.5 in any category, or an equivalent accepted English qualification.
 Accepted English qualifications can be viewed here.

 “We teach a mainstream core curriculum in economics, international business; the impact of sports governance and the development of sport as a business.
 But as a modern university, we go much beyond that…”